When is a public hearing required?

 What is the purpose of a public hearing?

-The purpose of a public hearing is to provide a reasonable opportunity for all persons who believe that their interest in property is affected by the proposed bylaw to be heard by Council or to present written submissions regarding matters contained in the bylaw.
-It is your chance to express your support or your concerns about a particular development project which is occurring within the District.
+The purpose of a public hearing is to provide a reasonable opportunity for all persons who believe that their interest in property is affected by the proposed bylaw to be heard by Council, or to present written submissions regarding matters contained in the bylaw.
+It is your chance to express your support or concerns about a particular development project which is occurring within the District.

 The main function of Council at a public hearing is to listen to the views of the public.
 Council members may ask questions to clarify points raised in the submissions but it is not the role of Council at the public hearing to debate the merits of the proposed bylaw with individual citizens or each other.

 How do I find out when a public hearing is being held?

-Prior to the scheduled date for public hearing, a notice of the time and place of the public hearing is placed in two consecutive issues of one of the regional newspaper, the community board, and the Municipal Office.
+Prior to the scheduled date, a notice of the time and place of the public hearing is placed in two consecutive issues of one of the regional newspapers, the community board, and the Municipal Office.
 The notice includes information about the general intent of the proposed bylaws and identifies the property which is the subject of the bylaw.
-Copies of the notice are also sent to the owners and occupiers of properties which are within 120 metres of the boundaries of the property which is the subject of the bylaw.
+Copies of the notice are also sent to the owners and occupiers of properties that are within 120 metres of the boundaries of the property which is the subject of the bylaw.

 Where do I get information about the Bylaw?

 Copies of the proposed bylaw and the relevant background reports are available at the CAO at the Municipal Office.

 What happens at a public hearing?